OndrejHome/ansible.ha-cluster-pacemaker/README.md

 ha-cluster-pacemaker
 =========

-Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7 systems.
+Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7 and Fedora 28 systems.

 Requirements
 ------------

 RHEL: It is expected that machines will already be registered and subscribed for access to 'High Availability' or 'Resilient storage' channels.

+Fedora: Don't forget to set `ansible_python_interpreter=/usr/bin/python3` for Fedora hosts as shown in example inventory at the end of this README.
+On Fedora systems this role uses Python 3.

 Role Variables
 --------------